 You will use the tools in the Bar Reinforcement and Mesh Reinforcement modules to reinforce sections of the slab you created in exercise 1.
-In this exercise you will not create a 3D reinforcement model.
+This time, you will not create a 3D model.

 Exercise 7: BAMTEC® reinforcement

 You will use the tools in the BAMTEC module to reinforce a section of the slab without a 3D model.